thenexthub/Codira/docs/ErrorHandlingRationale.md

 ### Error Types

 There are many kinds of error.
 It's important to be able to recognize and respond to specific error causes programmatically.
-Swift should support easy pattern-matching for this.
+Codira should support easy pattern-matching for this.

 But I've never really seen a point to coarser-grained categorization